Leedehai/typst-physics/physica-manual.typ

 - an integration symbol $integral$ or vertical bar $|$, or
 - an equation or `lr(...)` element whose last child is one of the above.

-If you really want to:
+Overrides: if you really want to
 - print a transpose explicitly: use symbol `TT`: `A^TT` $=> A^TT$;
 - print a superscript letter $T$: use `scripts(T)`: `2^scripts(T)` $=> 2^scripts(T)$.